hitokiri-mata/katacoda-courses/kubernetes-serverless/kubeless/finish.md

 Kubeless is a Kubernetes-native serverless framework.
-It runs on top of your Kubernetes cluster and allows you to deploy small units of code without having to build container images.
+It runs on top of your Kubernetes cluster and allows you to deploy a small unit of code without having to build container images.
 With Kubeless you can build advanced applications that tie together services using functions.

 ## Lessons Learned ##